Christ Assembly │ Studies │ The Daily Power of Justification │ Instruments of Righteousness

 Instruments of Righteousness

-When the Lord God justifies someone by faith in Christ Jesus, significant changes happened instantaneously, while other changes will take time.
+When the Lord God justifies someone by faith in Christ Jesus, significant changes happen instantaneously, while other changes will take time.
 Instantly, the new believer has peace with God, but over a lifetime the power of justification by faith alone exerts more and more influence over our lives.
 Each day we will be making decisions about how much power God will display in our lives, particularly as we struggle with fleshly lusts, seeking to control us.

 Do Not Let Sin Reign.
-In Romans 6:12, page 1766, we see that sin has been reigning in our mortal bodies.
+In Romans 6:12, we see that sin has been reigning in our mortal bodies.
 Take a moment and consider what Jesus reveals to you here.
 In your mortal, physical body, sin has been taking continuous advantage of you.
 But, at the moment of salvation, God placed new power not to sin in your life, and gave you new power to control your body.
 Furthermore, God also destroyed the reign of sin in your mortal body.
 As we watch television, or browse the internet, we see constant appeals to our bodies.
 We must make them look beautiful, and be careful how we treat them, and, well, you know how things go.
 Rarely do we hear any talk about breaking the reign of sin in our mortal bodies.
 In this passage, God tells us that sin no longer has to reign in our bodies.
 We no longer have to be subject to the lust (“ἐπιθυμίαις“) that springs from our bodies.
 Sin reigns (“βασιλευέτω“) in us, and through our lusts it seeks to control our bodies.
 In fact, it reigned over us until Christ came into our lives and set us free.

 Instruments of Unrighteousness.
 Now let us look more carefully at the process of how sin reigns within us.
-In Romans 6:13, page 1766, Paul lets us know how we can break the bondage of sin.
+In Romans 6:13, Paul lets us know how we can break the bondage of sin.
 Let me set out Paul’s points in order.

 1. Normal Life Before Christ.
 Before Christ justified you by faith alone, sin reigned in your mortal body, and you followed your lustful passions anywhere they wanted to go.